 - English: A1 SELT certificate or exemption evidence

-- Previous marriages: Divorce decree or death certificate if applicable
+- Previous marriages: Divorce decree absolute or death certificate if applicable

 Proof of Relationship Documents

-Proof of relationship for UK spouse visa includes your marriage certificate, photographs together from different occasions, communication records (phone bills, message screenshots), travel evidence, joint financial accounts or bills, and letters from family and friends confirming your relationship.
-This evidence must demonstrate a genuine and subsisting relationship.
+Proof of relationship for UK Spouse visa includes your marriage certificate, photographs together from different occasions, communication records (phone bills, message screenshots), travel evidence, joint financial accounts or bills, and letters from family and friends confirming your relationship.
+This evidence must demonstrate a genuine and subsisting partnership rather than one arranged for immigration purposes.

 The Home Office needs to be satisfied your relationship is genuine.
-Your evidence should tell the story of your relationship from how you met to your current life together:
+Your evidence should tell the story of your relationship from how you met to your current life together.
+Quality, variety, and chronological depth matter more than volume.

 | Document Type | What to Include |